The other day, I was speaking with a friend who has chronic constipation. When she asked me for advice, I suggested pelvic floor therapy.

 - C-Section Scarring

-Pelvic Therapy Specialists
+Pelvic Floor Physical Therapy

-I go to a practice here in Boulder called Pelvic Therapy Specialists.
-They take most forms of insurance which I think is amazing.
-The experience is lovely from the moment you call them on the phone.
 Pelvic floor therapy takes place in such a vulnerable part of the body that I would only recommend going to a place where all of the employees are incredibly pleasant, personable, and thoughtful.

-Finding the Right Pelvic Floor Therapy Practice
+Finding the Right Pelvic Floor Specialist

-Several years ago, I went a pelvic floor therapy practice where the receptionist was not a happy person.
-I felt crushed every time I called and set up an appointment over the phone.
 I also brought a friend with me to each appointment just to have someone to keep me company and to act as a buffer in dealing with the animosity that emanated from behind the front desk.
-This was not a good long term arrangement and required way too much effort on my part.

-Although we have little power in this odd health care system, I do my best to avoid practices with negative gate keepers.
-When I do encounter an efficient, pleasant person who answers the phone at one of my physician’s offices, I am sure to let the doctor know how grateful I am for that person.
-When we’re sick or in pain there’s no need for nasty bureaucrats to pile it on and further distress us.
+When I encounter an efficient, pleasant person who answers the phone at one of my physician’s offices, I am sure to let the doctor know how grateful I am for that person.

-Do You Have a Pelvic Floor Injury?
+Do You Have Pelvic Floor Dysfunction?

 If you have any of the issues listed above it may be worth consulting with a physical therapist specializing in pelvic floor treatment.